bcortri1/Capstone_1/README.md

 **Future Ideas**

 Adding additional games (Drawful for example) or game variants.
-(Can be added in Capstone 2)

 An ability for the host to have custom facts or a trivia mode.